pscally1005/pscally1005.github.io/_posts/recipes/meme/2023-04-03-bolognese-oats.markdown

 - Over medium heat, spray pot with olive oil and cook garlic for about a minute.
 Add in the meat and mash with a wooden spoon to break up clumps.
 Cook until browned

 - Stir in the diced tomatoes, tomato sauce, basil, oregano, and red pepper flakes.
-Season with salt and pepper to taste.
+Season with salt and black pepper to taste.
 Add the vegetables back in, and add the vinegar

 - Reduce heat to low and let simmer for 30 minutes, stirring occasionally.
 Stir in balsamic